getreu/tp-note/doc/source/tp-note--manual.md

 5. Best practise.
 6. Note taking for system administrators.

-If you want to customize _Tp-Note_ with own templates, another markup language, please consult the [man-page] for more technical details.
+If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult the [man-page] for more technical details.
+It also explains how to change _Tp-Note_'s default text editor.

 The project is hosted on Github:
 [getreu/tp-note](https://github.com/getreu/tp-note).
 The project's webpage is on